-When the lease liability is remeasured to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease, the Company accounts for the remeasurement of the lease liability by decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease, and recognize in profit or loss any gain or loss relating to the partial or full termination of the lease.
+When the lease liability is remeasured to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease, 3S accounts for the remeasurement of the lease liability by decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease, and recognize in profit or loss any gain or loss relating to the partial or full termination of the lease.

-The Company has elected not to recognize the right-of-use assets and lease liabilities for its parking space and other, which qualifies as short-term assets leases.
-The Company recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.
+3S has elected not to recognize the right-of-use assets and lease liabilities for its parking space and other, which qualifies as short-term assets leases.
+3S recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

-For sale and leaseback transactions, the Company applies the requirements for determining when a performance obligation is satisfied in IFRS 15 to determine whether the transfer of an asset is accounted for as a sale of the asset.
-If the transfer of an asset satisfies the requirement of IFRS 15 to be accounted for as a sale of the asset, the Company derecognizes the transferred asset, then measures the right of use asset arising from the leaseback at the proportion of the previous carrying amount of the asset that relates to the right of use retained.
-Accordingly, the Company recognizes only the amount of any gain or loss that relates to the rights transferred to the buyer lessor.
-For leaseback transaction, the Company applies the lessee accounting policy.
-If the transfer of an asset does not satisfy the requirement of IFRS 15 to be accounted for as a sale of the asset, the Company continues to recognize the transferred asset and recognizes the financial liability equal to the transfer proceeds.
+For sale and leaseback transactions, 3S applies the requirements for determining when a performance obligation is satisfied in IFRS 15 to determine whether the transfer of an asset is accounted for as a sale of the asset.
+If the transfer of an asset satisfies the requirement of IFRS 15 to be accounted for as a sale of the asset, 3S derecognizes the transferred asset, then measures the right of use asset arising from the leaseback at the proportion of the previous carrying amount of the asset that relates to the right of use retained.
+Accordingly, 3S recognizes only the amount of any gain or loss that relates to the rights transferred to the buyer lessor.
+For leaseback transaction, 3S applies the lessee accounting policy.
+If the transfer of an asset does not satisfy the requirement of IFRS 15 to be accounted for as a sale of the asset, 3S continues to recognize the transferred asset and recognizes the financial liability equal to the transfer proceeds.

-(11) Intangible assets
+(10) Intangible assets